Bridging the gap

 How long is the program?

-Transitions runs 8, 45-minute class sessions.
+Pathways to Success runs 8, 45-minute class sessions.
 Typically, schools schedule the program weekly across 8 weeks.
 Other options include 2/week for 4 weeks or daily, over 8 days.

 What grade levels?

-Transitions is ideal for students who face a big change, for example transitioning to intermediate, middle, or high school.
+Pathways to Success is ideal for students who face a big change, for example transitioning to intermediate, middle, or high school.

 Is the program offered virtually?